gravitational/teleport/docs/2.5/trustedclusters.md

 # Trusted Clusters

-If you haven't already looked at the introduction to [Trusted Clusters](admin-guide.md#trusted-clusters) it would be helpful to go over it before continuing with this guide.
+If you haven't already looked at the introduction to [Trusted Clusters](admin-guide.md#trusted-clusters) in the Admin Guide we recommend you review that for an overview before continuing with this guide.

+The Trusted Clusters chapter in the Admin Guide offers an example of a simple configuration which:

+* Uses a static cluster join token defined in a configuration file.
+* Does not cover inter-cluster role based access control (RBAC).

-This guide covers the following topics:
+This guide's focus is on more in-depth coverage of trusted clusters features and will cover the following topics:

 * How to add and remove trusted clusters using CLI commands.
 * Enable/disable trust between clusters.